ttothewiggy/TIL/Cucumber-Internship/Journal.md

 Finished the day with some redirects after spending a while watching SEO videos trying to figure out the problem above.
 Happy Friday!

+## 14/08/23

+Started a Monday morning with some redirects while a lot of meetings and morning tea's were going on as it's easier to make the most of the time.
+Followed ths up with some google analytics, trying to figure out why there was a huge bump in traffic on the cucumber website on Sunday, where it came from and why there was a large increace in referrals.
+Made some reports that measured the clcik events and outlined their origins.

+I have some web design tasks to complete next along with some updating of content for the website.
+Quite excited to be collaborating with some other staff members now.

+I also started analysing the BayerNZ data, to begin trying to improve the SEO for that, though I've been assured it should be pretty tight.
+It'll be a challenge to find something to improve in amongst it so I'm interested to try!